 What to Use Under a Large Area Rug

 A good — and safe — choice for a large area rug placed on top of a bamboo floor is a 100% felt rug pad.
-It offers excellent cushioning and support, and make the rug less likely to slip.
+It offers excellent cushioning and support and makes the rug less likely to slip.
 And because it’s denser and thicker than a traditional non-slip rubber rug pad, it offers a better buffer between a large expanse of carpet and your flooring.

 Ambient Bamboo Flooring

 One of the reasons for choosing bamboo — aside from its natural beauty and resilience — is that bamboo is a renewable resource that can be replenished more quickly than hardwood.
 Bamboo is a fast-growing grass plant that takes a maximum of 7 years to grow to maturity, compared with many decades for a typical hardwood tree.
-At Ambient Bamboo Floors, we source our bamboo from well-managed forests, and we can source FSC-Certified bamboo by demand; furthermore all of our products adhere to the Lacey Act, to ensure that our bamboo is legally sourced with minimal damage to the environment.
-Check out our line of bamboo flooring, low-voc and no-voc adhesives and finishes and compare our prices today!
+At Ambient Bamboo Floors, we source our bamboo from well-managed forests.
+We can source FSC-Certified bamboo by demand; furthermore, all of our products adhere to the Lacey Act to ensure that our bamboo is legally sourced with minimal damage to the environment.
+Check out our bamboo flooring line, low-VOC, and no-VOC adhesives and finishes, and compare our prices today!